10 Examples of Plagiarism to Stay Away From!

 Accidental Plagiarism

-These are some of the different types of plagiarism that are common in the research community.
+These are common examples of plagiarism in the research community.
 How many of these have you encountered?
 How did you deal with them?
 Have you ever used online plagiarism checker?
 Please share your thoughts with us in the comments section below.

 7 Comments